WennaHan/WennaHan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
+subtitle: To infinity and beyond
-subtitle: <a href='https://textiles.ncsu.edu/tatm/'>Affiliations</a>.
+# subtitle: <a href=''>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right